6 Dimensions of Data Quality, Examples, and Measurement

 The completeness data quality dimension is defined as the percentage of data populated vs. the possibility of 100% fulfillment.

-We will use four examples explaining different types of data completeness quality issues:
+We will provide four examples to explain different types of data completeness quality issues:

 1. The record itself is missing.